 Spotlight on Native Issues

-First Nations at the UW Meetings take place take place on Wednesdays at 6:00 p.m. at the Samuel E. Kelly Ethnic Cultural Center in the Native Room.
+First Nations at the UW Meetings take place on Wednesdays at 6:00 p.m. at the Samuel E. Kelly Ethnic Cultural Center in the Native Room.

 The University of Washington acknowledges the Coast Salish peoples of this land, the land which touches the shared waters of all tribes and bands within the Suquamish, Tulalip and Muckleshoot nations.*

 The purpose of this web site is to centralize the Native-focused resources available on the University of Washington’s campus in Seattle.
-We understand the University can be a challenging environment for those coming from indigenous communities and difficult to navigate for anyone who is new to the campus.
+We understand the University can be a challenging environment for those coming from American Indian/Alaska Native communities and difficult to navigate for anyone who is new to the campus.

 Did you find this site helpful?
 We welcome feedback from the community.
-Please contact Ross Braine at email@example.com with any compliments or suggestions.
+Please contact VP of OMA/D, Rickey Hall at email@example.com or VP of External Affairs, Randy Hodgins at firstname.lastname@example.org with any compliments or suggestions.

 *Our acknowledgement of the tribes and bands within the Suquamish, Tulalip and Muckleshoot nations comes from consultation and guidance by the Governor’s Office of Indian Affairs and Federal regulations and policies.
 In this phrasing, we are adhering to tribal sovereignty.